Options - go to homepage

 Allows going static no, just 1Hz snapshot positions yes

-Allows undulation values yes yes
+Reports undulation values yes yes

-Allows tilted measurements no yes
+Reports tilted measurements yes yes

 Mock Locations